georgeerol/MarketingAnalyticsDashboard/note.md

 ---

-**Built with ❤️ using SOLID principles and protocol-based architecture for maximum maintainability and testability.**
+**Built using SOLID principles and protocol-based architecture for maximum maintainability and testability.**